-Name of Student Fitchburg State University Campus Post Office Box # 319 Highland Ave.
+Name of Student

+Fitchburg State University

+Campus Post Office Box #

+167 Klondike Ave.

 Fitchburg, MA 01420-2679

 Letters and packages can be mailed here.
 Please check your mailbox regularly.
 A photo ID is required for combinations.
 Packages will be distributed using either our parcel locker system or from the student mail center.
+Student packages are delivered to the package lockers once all delivery services (Amazon, UPS, Fed Ex etc.) have delivered for the day, Monday-Friday after 3 p.m.
+There are no package deliveries on Saturday or Sunday.